sdwerwed/terraform-gitlab-provider-example/README.md

 6. Modify the resourses
 7. Destory Objects

-For now you can not do:
+For now it does not:
 1. Auto syncronize and fix the state drift, manual interaction is needed
 2. Auto import existing resources, manual interaction is needed